-Based on our results obtained by scRNA-seq, we are proposing the following model to explain the resister phenotype in our sample of PWH (Figure 7).
-In the absence of Mtb, constitutive IFNG transcription in T cells combined with alveolar lymphocytosis results in increased level of IFN-γ in resisters alveoli (Figure 7A).
-The increased level of IFN-γ pushes resister AM towards an M1-like physiological state.
-Infection with Mtb triggers in resister AM a higher production of TNF and significantly stronger TNF-signaling relative to LTBI AM (Figure 7B).
+Based on our results obtained by scRNA-Seq, we are proposing the following model to explain the resister phenotype in our sample of PWH (Figure 7).
+In the absence of Mtb, constitutive IFNG transcription in T cells combined with alveolar lymphocytosis results in increased levels of IFN-y in resisters' alveoli (Figure 7A).
+The increased level of IFN-y pushes resister AM toward an M1-like physiological state.
+Infection with Mtb triggers in resister AM a higher production of TNF and significantly stronger TNF signaling relative to LTBI AM (Figure 7B).
 TNF signaling contributes to a strong upregulation of MICA transcription and presumably increased surface expression of the corresponding protein.
-MICA functions as primary ligand for the NKG2D receptor (encoded by KLRK1) which in our sample is primarily expressed by PRF1+ GZMB+ GNLY + poly-CTL (Figure 7B).
-Both in the presence and absence of Mtb, KLRK1 is expressed at 3-fold higher levels by resisters poly-CTL.
-Since these cells are on average found in resisters at 26x the number of those in LTBI alveoli, this represents a nearly 80-fold higher number of effective mycobactericidal poly-CTL in resister vs LTBI alveoli.
-Poly-CTL will kill infected cells through the action of perforin which provides cytosolic access for granulysin and granzyme, two molecules that jointly lyse and kill Mtb (Figure 7C).
-Extension of this model from the alveolar resister concept includes the possibility that AM expressing increased number of MICA ligands may escape into the lung parenchyma where they may seed the formation of protective granuloma (Figure 7B).
-Future functional validation of this hypothetical model would identify poly-CTL as prime target for a transmission blocking TB vaccine.
+MICA functions as the primary ligand for the NKG2D receptor (encoded by KLRK1), which in our sample is primarily expressed by PRF1+GZMB+GNLY+ poly-CTLs (Figure 7B).
+Both in the presence and absence of Mtb, KLRK1 is expressed at 3-fold higher levels by resisters' poly-CTLs.
+Since these cells are on average found in resisters at 26 times the number of those in LTBI alveoli, this represents a nearly 80-fold higher number of effective mycobactericidal poly-CTLs in resister versus LTBI alveoli.
+Poly-CTLs will kill infected cells through the action of perforin, which provides cytosolic access for granulysin and granzyme, 2 molecules that jointly lyse and kill Mtb (Figure 7C).
+Extension of this model from the alveolar resister concept includes the possibility that AM expressing an increased number of MICA ligands may escape into the lung parenchyma where they may seed the formation of protective granuloma (Figure 7B).
+Future functional validation of this hypothetical model would identify poly-CTLs as a prime target for a transmission-blocking TB vaccine.